Last Updated: 9/26/22 | September 26th, 2022

 Next, add up the prices in each category to get an approximate total.
 Then, compare these prices with the Eurail price.
 That’s how you’ll be able to tell which option is the most budget-friendly.

-Whether you’re just visiting for a couple weeks or have a few months to spend exploring, you’ll be able to find a pass that suits your needs — all without breaking the bank!
+In short, whether you’re just visiting for a couple of weeks or have a few months to spend exploring, you’ll be able to find a pass that suits your needs — all without breaking the bank!

 If you want to learn more or have additional questions, be sure to check out my comprehensive guide to Eurail Passes and my experience using them.

 My detailed 200+ page guidebook is made for budget travelers like you!
 It cuts out the fluff found in other guides and gets straight to the practical information you need to travel while in Europe.
 It has suggested itineraries, budgets, ways to save money, on and off the beaten path things to see and do, non-touristy restaurants, markets, bars, safety tips, and much more!
 Click here to learn more and get your copy today.